Receiving messages

 The shortcode <code> does not exist.
 Please include it as the first word of your message.The message is still stored, but with no owner.

-You claim a shortcode and set your webhook in the dashboard under SMS, Shortcode at hep.gg.
+You claim shortcodes and set each webhook in the dashboard under SMS, Shortcodes at hep.gg.

 Webhook payload